bulbularora/bulbularora/README.md

 <br />

 Hi, I'm Bulbul Arora🙌!
-I'm currently a Software Systems Engineering student and will be graduating in August 2023.
+I'm a Software Systems Engineer who graduated in August 2023.
 My expertise lies in front-end, back-end, and full-stack development.
 I am passionate about creating innovative solutions, and I am actively seeking new graduate Software Engineering roles to kick-start my career.
 With a solid foundation in programming languages like Java, C++, and Python, as well as proficiency in web development technologies such as HTML, CSS, and JavaScript, I am ready to contribute to dynamic and challenging projects.
 Check out some of my personal and class projects!
 Let's collaborate and build impactful software solutions together.
 <br/>